multiscription/unleashd-unity/README.md

 Verify that **Use Jetifier** is **enabled**.

 ## Step 3: Install Unleashd SDK
-There are 2 methods of installing the Unleashd SDK:
+There are two methods of installing the Unleashd SDK:
 - The first method is by utilizing Unity Package Manager.
 Proceed to step 3a.
 - The second method is a manual installation.
 Proceed to step 3b.